latest nhpb_banner 1__compressed

 Assistance programs Berkeley County South Carolina.

-Non-profits as well as government financial assistance or grant money will help with bills in cities including Goose Creek or Hanahan, but it also involves debt as well as foreclosure counseling along with job training in Berkeley County.
+Non-profits as well as government financial assistance or grant money will help with bills in cities including Goose Creek or Hanahan SC, but it also involves debt as well as foreclosure counseling along with job training in Berkeley County.
 There are also disability financial assistance programs, transportation services such as free gas cards, and other support in all regions including Monks Corner SC.

-Another local organization is Tricounty Family Ministries.
-The agency is a local not-for-profit agency that serves people of all religions and faiths.
+A leading local non-profit organization is Neighbors Together (formerly Tricounty Family Ministries).
+The agency is a local not-for-profit agency that serves people of all religions, ages and faiths.
 They are an ecumenical ministry that can help by offering the following types of assistance.
-Free food, clothing, or prescription medications may be offered.
-There is also medical care, counseling, transportation, rent and housing assistance, or a homeless shelter.
+People, families or seniors will get free food, clothing, or prescription medications may be offered.
+There is also medical care, counseling, transportation, immediate rent and housing assistance, or a homeless shelter.

-There is also financial assistance for a variety of bills including utility.
+• There is also financial help for a variety of bills including utility.
 The non-profit also offers other vital services and resources to the less fortunate in the Tricounty and Berkeley County area.
-There are programs for the elderly as well as disabled in Berkeley County, including grants or other aid.
-Find more details on disability assistance programs.
+A focus is on keeping light or power on.

-Salvation Army Service Unit of Berkeley County is based out of a center at 203 White St., Moncks Corner, South Carolina 29461, telephone (843) 761-8626.
-The non-profit provides financial assistance with paying for or obtaining food, clothing, rent, or utilities.
-There are restrictions of course, including no food assistance is offered if someone is receiving food stamps.
+• There are restrictions of course, including no food assistance is offered if someone is receiving SNAP food stamps or that is using the pantry too often.
 Rent assistance is only offered 5 days from due date, due now, or if someone has an eviction notice.

 • An on site food pantry for free food, groceries, and personal hygiene goods.